twinfoundation/framework/README.md

-# GTSC Framework
+# TWIN Framework

-This mono-repository contains some of the fundamental packages that the rest of the GTSC packages depend on.
+This mono-repository contains some of the fundamental packages that the rest of the TWIN packages depend on.
 There are lots of utility functions and helper classes.

 ## Packages